 If an attorney breaches any of these duties and their client suffers damages as a result, the client may have a legal malpractice claim.
 See Ohio Revised Code Section 2305.117.

-Another type of attorney malpractice is known as “breach of contract.”
-This occurs when an attorney fails to fulfill their obligations under a contract with their client.
-For example, if an attorney agrees to handle a case for a certain fee but fails to do so, they may be in breach of contract.
+Another common type of attorney malpractice is known as breach of contract.
+These situations occur when an attorney fails to fulfill their obligations under the attorney-client contract.
+For example, an attorney agrees to provide legal services for a set fee, takes your money and refuses to provide you with the services or a refund.

 Seek Legal Advice as Soon as Possible